shawn-grant/ConsolePrettify/README.md

 # Console Prettify🎨 (alpha)
-A simple tool for making good UI in C/C++ console apps with little effort.
+A simple tool for making good UI in C/C++ console applications on Windows with little effort.

 ---